top of page

 Joseph Zweifel

-When asked why he loves South Dakota so much, Joseph says "My grandfathers Democratic Party still exists today, and his neighbors Republican Party also still exists today.
-We still care for one another, even when it seems like we are divided"
+When asked why he loves South Dakota, Joseph often reflects, “My grandfather’s Democratic Party still exists today, and his neighbors’ Republican Party still exists today.
+We still care for one another, even when it feels like we’re divided.”
+That belief in community over division continues to guide his public service.

-Joseph says his political idol is the late Roger McKellips from Alcester, Joseph's hometown.
-"Roger exemplified what it meant to be a public servant.
-He cared for people, and he meant it.
-Roger fought for everyone, even those that didn't agree with him, and he did it damn well."
+Joseph cites the late Roger McKellips of Alcester as his political role model.
+“Roger exemplified what it meant to be a public servant.
+He genuinely cared for people.
+He fought for everyone—even those who disagreed with him—and he did it with strength and conviction.”

 Krista Burns